There are hundreds of Australians living with a lung transplant every day.

 You may also like to check out our Facebook Page where we share all sorts of articles and stories.

-The Lung Foundation is a charity that delivers life-changing research and programs that support and provide hope to people of all ages with a lung disease, and their families, at every stage of the journey.
+The Lung Foundation Australia is a charity that delivers life-changing research and programs that support and provide hope to people of all ages with a lung disease, and their families, at every stage of the journey.

 They are focused on the needs of those living with lung disease, so their resources are also useful for patients who are pre transplant managing their condition.

-Their Resources section is comprehensive including:
+The Lung Foundation Australia’s Resources section is comprehensive including:

 - Maintaining Movement Videos – Armchair and Kitchen exercises